 The history and physical examination may suggest endometriosis, adenomyosis, or fibroids as causes of pelvic pain.
 Other causes include PID, tubo-ovarian abscess, submucous myoma(s), IUD use, cervical stenosis with obstruction, or blind uterine horn (rare).
 Careful review of bowel or bladder symptoms besides pain should be done to exclude another pelvic organ source.

 Targeted physical examination may help identify the anatomic source of pelvic pain.
 PID should be considered in sexually active women with pelvic pain and examination findings of cervical motion tenderness, uterine, or adnexal tenderness without another explanation for the pain.
 Pelvic imaging is useful for diagnosing the presence of uterine fibroids or other anomalies.
 Adenomyosis (the presence of endometrial glands and stroma within the myometrium) may be detected with ultrasound or MRI.
-Laparoscopy may help diagnose endometriosis or other pelvic abnormalities not visualized ...
+Laparoscopy may help diagnose endometriosis ...